-According to the American Society of Mechanical Engineering (ASME), Below-the-Hook lifting device is "a device used for attaching a load to a hoist.”
+According to the American Society of Mechanical Engineering (ASME), a below-the-Hook lifting device is "a device used for attaching a load to a hoist.”
 The device may contain components such as slings, hooks, and rigging hardware."
-It is also known as BTH device and serves to be a very important tool for various production and construction activities.
-In other words, BTH lifting device is a mechanical device that attaches to a crane or other lifting apparatus and grabs and secures a load so that it can be moved safely from one location to another.
-Hence, Below-the-hook devices are essentially structural and mechanical lifting devices that facilitate the locomotion of heavyweight items during the production or construction process.
+It is also known as a BTH device and serves as a very important tool for various production and construction activities.
+In other words, a BTH lifting device is a mechanical device that attaches to a crane or other lifting apparatus and grabs and secures a load so that it can be safely moved from one location to another.
+Hence, below-the-hook devices are essentially structural and mechanical lifting devices that facilitate the locomotion of heavyweight items during the production or construction process.
 Different types of Below-the-hook lifting devices are spreader beams, lifting beams, C-hooks, plate clamps, pallet lifters, coil grabs, etc. These devices are utilized between the hook and the load.
 They can also be used to support, position, and bear the weight of a specific load.

-Below-the-hook lifting devices can also be custom made, and the commonly made ones are used to lift irregular shaped material, long loads, spread the load to multiple hooking points, and to add safety to the lifting operation.
-The most common type of Below-the-hook lifting device is lifting beams.
+Below-the-hook lifting devices can also be custom-made, and the commonly made ones are used to lift irregularly shaped material and long loads, spread the load to multiple hooking points, and add safety to the lifting operation.
+The most common type of below-the-hook lifting device is a lifting beam.
 These lifting devices can be built with a large range of capacities and spans depending on the customer’s requirements.
-A lifting beam is often made from structural members and uses multiple rigging points for the hoist hooks and for attaching the load securely.
+A lifting beam is often made from structural members and uses multiple rigging points for the hoist hooks and for securely attaching the load.

 Considerations before buying Below-the-hook Lifting Devices (BTH Lifting Devices)